Does a trip to the dentist send shivers down your spine?

 - Discuss your concerns with the dentist over the phone prior and let them know you are nervous about attending, maybe share what your triggers are so the dentist can prepare accordingly.

-- Bring someone you trust and who would be a great help at calming you and your thoughts during the appointment.
+- Bring someone you trust and who would be a great help in calming you and your thoughts during the appointment.

 - Bring your headphones along to the appointment and listen to music, a podcast, or even a meditation app to help you relax in the chair